JeffGiroux/f5_terraform/AWS/HA_via_api/README.md

 ## Introduction

-This solution uses a Terraform template to launch a 3-NIC deployment of a cloud-focused BIG-IP VE cluster (Active/Standby) in AWS.
+This solution uses a Terraform template to launch a 3-NIC deployment of a cloud-focused BIG-IP VE cluster (Active/Standby) in AWS across two AWS Availability Zones.
 Traffic flows to the BIG-IP VE which then processes the traffic to application servers.
 The BIG-IP VE instance is running with multiple interfaces: management, external, internal.
 NIC1 is associated with the external network while NIC2 is associated with the internal network.

 The BIG-IP VEs have the [Local Traffic Manager (LTM)](https://f5.com/products/big-ip/local-traffic-manager-ltm) module enabled to provide advanced traffic management functionality.
 In addition, the [Application Security Module (ASM)](https://www.f5.com/pdf/products/big-ip-application-security-manager-overview.pdf) can be enabled to provide F5's L4/L7 security features for web application firewall (WAF) and bot protection.